Liz Barbour's Creative Feast

 1 teaspoon pepper or 4 whole peppercorns

-2. Bring the water to a boil and immediately reduce heat to maintain a simmer.
+2. Bring the water to a low boil and immediately reduce heat to maintain a gentle simmer.
 Simmer, uncovered 1 ½ to 3 hours, occasionally skimming off the foam that comes to the surface.
 The longer you simmer, the more concentrated the flavor.
+Note that the amount of finished stock will be reduced with a longer cooking time due to the evaporation in cooking.

 3. Strain the stock into a large pot or bowl.
 Use right away or let the stock come to room temperature and either refrigerate (fat is easier to remove once chilled) or divide into 4 cup containers, label, and freeze.
 Stock can be refrigerated for up to 3 days or frozen for one year.